 - Driving screws quickly and efficiently

 - Removing screws or bolts that are otherwise stuck

 Learn more about cordless tool batteries here.

-For starters, a traditional drill is usually a bit bigger than an impact driver.
+Size: For starters, a traditional drill is usually a bit bigger when compared to an impact driver.
 Drivers are typically smaller and more compact, although they pack a more powerful punch.

-A standard drill has an adjustable clutch which allows you to adjust the torque, whereas an impact driver does not.
+Clutch: A standard drill has an adjustable clutch which allows you to adjust the torque when drilling or driving, whereas compared to an impact driver which does not.
 The adjustable clutch on a standard drill prevents fasteners from being overtightened and damage to the drilling surface.